Eye Doctor in East Plano

 Adjusting to new glasses can take time, and that’s okay.
 With a positive attitude and a healthy dose of patience, parents can use these tips to help ease their child’s transition to wearing glasses.

 If your child is having trouble with their glasses or experiencing any other vision-related issue, we can help.
-To schedule an appointment and learn about what we offer, contact Switalski Eye Care in Plano today!
+To schedule an appointment and learn about what we offer, contact Switalski Eye Care in East Plano today!

 Q: How often do children need to have their eyes examined